arnaudlvq/Light_ESP32Servo/README.md

 - **Lightweight and Efficient:**
   - Minimal overhead with only essential functions for attaching and controlling the servo.
   - Optimized for performance and simplicity.
-  - The servo is free when not in use, which is perfect for mobile application
+  - The servo is free when not in use, which is perfect for mobile applications.

 - **Easy Integration:**
   - Designed to be easily integrated into any ESP32 project.
   - Simply include the `ServoControl.h` file and create an instance of the `ServoControl` class.

+- **Compatibility:**
+  - Specifically tested on ESP32-D and ESP32-E variants.
+  - Works exclusively with 180-degree servo motors.
+  - Does not support 3.3V operation; requires appropriate voltage levels.

+- **Arduino Compatibility:**
+  - Utilizes `Arduino.h` for seamless integration into Arduino-based ESP32 projects.

 ## Example